 A panic attack is a sudden bout of extreme anxiety that can be brought on by a strong fear of something (phobia), a stressful situation, or an emotional upset.
 It reaches its peak intensity within 10 minutes or less and then starts to subside.
-The following symptoms are characteristic of panic attacks and may even be mistaken for signs of a heart attack.
+Panic attack treatment is not difficult if you know the signs.
+The following symptoms are characteristic of panic attacks, as are these 10 clear signs you’re having a panic attack.

 Panic attack symptoms to know